MegAnthonyKeogh/store/README.md

 Here's my config below.
 I have crossed out the server.
 The servername and the database information are separated by the semicolon(;).
 ![Web Configuration for Data Layer](DCwebConfig.png)

 Now it's time to add the code to our Data Layer to establish a connection to our data and and call our Stored Procedure GetProductsAsync.
+Create a class called, 'StoreDC'.
+Here is where we will put the code that connects to our database.
+Now that we have a StoreDC, we need an interface to go with it.
+In the StoreLib project, add a folder called 'Interfaces', now add an interface called, 'IStoreDC'.
+Make it public by adding the key word public before interface.
+Now go back to he StoreLib.Data project and right click.
+Add a reference to the project. check that you would like to add a reference to StoreLib.Interfaces.
+Now add : IStoreDC after public class StoreDC.
+Now your program will remind you to create an interface with every method you create in StoreDC.
+This will help later when you start unit testing the code.